ePaperInnovation/pl-mcu-epd/Documentation/components.rst

 To prepare the controller for operation it is necessary to send two files to it:

-1. A controller initialisation file which customises the controllers behaviour to the type of display it is going to drive, e.g. resolution, driver configuration, clock timings.
+1. A controller initialisation file which customises the controller's behaviour to the type of display it is going to drive, e.g. resolution, driver configuration, clock timings.
 2. A waveform data file which provides display specific timing information required to maximise the performance and image quality of a display.